focolab/minimo/README.md

 # contact us

-minimo was put together by members of UCSF's [Foundation of Cognition Lab](http://saulkato.com/focolab/team.htm).
+minimo was put together by members of UCSF's [Foundations of Cognition Lab](http://saulkato.com/focolab/team.htm).
 Please feel free to contact us through the Issues section of this repository if you run into problems or have suggestions for improvements.
 We're happy to hear your input!